$veSPLASH

 Protocol share and voting power

-Instead of granting protocol share and voting power just with the token amount aaa, in Splash Protocol tokens are lockable in a Voting Escrow Contract for a selectable lock time tlt_ltl, where tl<tmaxt_l < t_{max}tl<tmax, and tmax=1yeart_{max} = 1 yeartmax=1year.
-After locking, the time left to unlock is t≤tlt ≤ t_lt≤tl.
+Instead of granting protocol share and voting power just with the token amount aa, in Splash Protocol tokens are lockable in a Voting Escrow Contract for a selectable lock time tlt_l, where tl<tmaxt_l < t_{max}, and tmax=1yeart_{max} = 1 year.
+After locking, the time left to unlock is t≤tlt ≤ t_l.
 The share is equal to:

 After the moment of the lock, veSPLASH decreases over time.
 In other words, the voting power and share are both amount and time-weighted, where the time counted is how long the tokens cannot be moved in the future.
 The following chart demonstrates the logic: